shanhaiying/matplotlib-backend-pgf/README.md

 A backend for matplotlib that creates pgf pictures which can be processed with XeLaTex/LuaLaTeX.
 This enables full unicode support and a consistent typesetting of the text elements within LaTeX documents.

+Please let me know if you have difficulties in using this backend or if the output of your figures doesn't look as expected.

 ### Examples

 * See the [demo document](https://github.com/pwuertz/matplotlib-backend-pgf/raw/master/demo/demo.pdf) for a comparison with the PDF+usetex backend.